nanhung/nanhung.me/content/authors/admin/_index.md

 - Visitors
 ---

 Nan-Hung Hsieh is a Toxicologist.
 His research focuses on [**uncertainty/variability**](https://www.epa.gov/expobox/uncertainty-and-variability) and [**probabilistic modeling**](https://www.epa.gov/risk/about-risk-assessment#whatisrisk) in quantitative systems toxicology/pharmacology.
+He is also a developer, contributor, and reviewer for some open-source software.